Kelowna Secondary School

 Kelowna Secondary School is a public school in Kelowna, British Columbia within School District 23.

 Academics

 Kelowna Secondary School was rated 3rd in the province by the 2004/05 Fraser Sand rankings.

 KSS received a 7 out of 10 overall rating from the Fraser Institute in 2020.
 It was ranked 63/252 out of high schools in British Columbia.

+Athletics

+Kelowna Secondary School is known for having strong senior varsity boys volleyball and basketball programs.

+Basketball

+Volleyball

+Kelowna Secondary is known as one of the provincial championship contenders through recent years in high school boys' volleyball.
+In the 2023 volleyball season, the Owls completed a provincial title three-peat with a victory in four sets against the Yale Lions from Abbotsford; in the same season, the Owls' Senior Girls Volleyball Team won the 'AAAA' High School Girls Volleyball Provincial Championship in three sets against the Riverside Rapids from Port Coquitlam.